Administrative Review Process

 - Violations of professional ethics and state regulations

 If you are at the brink of losing your license, you need help.
 You rely on your profession for your livelihood.
 Any allegation to bring that down can cause you to suffer from emotional and financial distress.
 Don’t wait any longer to get help.
 A skilled attorney can help build a persuasive story to defend you.

 The Administrative Review Process

-Law Offices of Richard Dudek is a professional license defense law firm helping professional clients facing administrative review hearings under a variety of circumstances.
+Law Office of Richard Dudek is a professional license defense law firm helping professional clients facing administrative review hearings under a variety of circumstances.
 However, one of the most crucial tasks we can perform is to defend licensees facing accusations from a consumer, in which the consumer is asking the relevant board or agency to administer some disciplinary action—possibly even license revocation—against a licensee.

 Receiving an Accusation

 In general, you will learn about an adverse action when you receive something called an ‘Accusation’ notice from the appropriate licensing agency.
 These Accusation notices must be taken seriously.
 Unfortunately, the time frame for responding to them can be very brief—you may have only 15 days to file a Notice of Defense.
 In particular, it is essential that you read the information contained in the notice carefully, and comply with all of the instructions.
 Failure to respond the Accusation could result in a Default Decision and Order, and that order may result in you professional licensed being revoked.